Warning

 1. Remove the update manager so you don't get annoyed by update notifications1:

-sudo apt-get purge update-manager
+sudo apt purge update-manager

 Install better VirtualBox drivers